ENGLISH LANGUAGE PREPARATORY PROGRAM

 Tutorials

-In addition to normal teaching hours, students are also given instruction individually or in small groups of 3-5 to further meet their needs.
+In addition to normal teaching hours, students are also given instruction individually or in small groups of 3-5 to further meet their needs when deemed necessary.

-Last regenerated automatically on March 19, 2010 by OAC - Online Academic Catalog Software.
+Last regenerated automatically on April 24, 2024 by OAC - Online Academic Catalog Software